denoland/deno_bindgen/README.md

 ### QuickStart

-If you want to create a scaffold automatically you can run:
+If you want to create a scaffold (with github action support) automatically you can run:

 ```sh
 deno run --allow-read=. --allow-write=. https://deno.land/x/deno_bindgen/scaffold.ts my_project_name